engineerd/setup-kind/README.md

 > versions lower than v0.5.0 will no longer work properly.
 See [this
 > issue][path-issue] for more details.

-> This action assumes a Linux environment, and will _not_ work on Windows or
+> This action assumes a Linux environment (amd64 or arm64 architecture), and will _not_ work on Windows or
 > MacOS agents.

 ```yaml